Become a Teacher in Hawaii

 Hawaii residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant which gives financial aid to students in return for an agreement to teach in a high-need school.

-Find out more about financing your education (Link to ‘Financing your education page’)#Return to the top
+Find out more about financing your education (Link to ‘Financing your education page’)#

 The Hawaii Department of Education maintains a Job Opportunities site for educators, which provides information and resources regarding teacher certification, preparation, and job placement.
 Hawaii also recruits returning military personnel through Troops-to-Teachers.

 Learn more about finding a teaching job.